-Any home in danger of flooding can benefit from a sump pump, whether from higher-than-average rainfall or a basement below the water table.
-Excess moisture can cause health problems if left to accumulate in your basement and lead to mold.
+Any home in danger of flooding can benefit from one, whether from higher-than-average rainfall or a basement below the water table.
+Excess moisture can cause health problems if left to accumulate in your basement, leading to mold.

 You can help move water away from your home in other ways, like keeping your gutters clean and downspouts away from the house.
 You can also slope or grade the ground around your home.
 A good rule of thumb is for every foot away from your home.
 The soil level should drop an inch for the 10 feet immediately surrounding your home.

 Why Do Sump Pumps Fail?

 Sump pumps fail mainly from installation or usage errors or when their lifespan is over.
 Unless you’re familiar with the process, leaving the installation to the pros is usually best.
 Sump pump errors, like stuck switches in the on or off position or running continuously, are another common failure problem.

 With regular usage, sump pumps typically have a 7 to 10-year lifespan.

 How Do I Know if I Need to Repair or Replace My Sump Pump?

 There are several ways you can tell if your sump pump needs repairing or replacement: